NightXBread/Samabot/README.md

 # Getting Started app for Discord

-This project contains a basic rock-paper-scissors-style Discord app written in JavaScript, built for the [getting started guide](https://discord.com/developers/docs/getting-started).
+This project is NOT MINE!!!
+I am simply using this as a base to work from multiple places at once.
+Please do not steal from this code, and instead use the code from discord here: (https://discord.com/developers/docs/getting-started).

 ![Demo of app](https://github.com/discord/discord-example-app/raw/main/assets/getting-started-demo.gif?raw=true)